-APPOLONIA CITY BUSINESS PARK BREAKS GROUND IN GHANA
+APPOLONIA INDUSTRIAL PARK BREAKS GROUND IN GHANA

 Light industrial and logistics area to provide international grade infrastructure to businesses in West Africa

-Appolonia City Business Park has broken ground on its 70-acre site, welcoming leading Ghanaian and international companies to the light industrial area of Appolonia City, the mixed-use, mixed income development near Accra.
+Appolonia Business Park has broken ground on its 70-acre site, welcoming leading Ghanaian and international companies to the light industrial area of Appolonia City, the mixed-use, mixed income development near Accra.

 Inaugurated by U.S. Ambassador Robert Jackson and Minister of Trade and Industry, Dr. Ekwow Spio-Garbrah, represented by Frederick Alipui, Policy Advisor to the Minister, the event was also attended by representatives of European embassies in Ghana, as well as the Accra business community.